kittychew/CryptoClustering/README.md

 - **Elbow Method**: After applying the elbow method, the optimal number of clusters for the dataset was found to be **4**.
 This suggests that there are 4 distinct groups of cryptocurrencies with similar market behaviors.
 - **Cluster Visualization**: The scatter plot based on the PCA components shows how cryptocurrencies are grouped together based on the clusters formed by K-means.

+## Credits

+- Special thanks to ChatGPT (OpenAI) for providing assistance with understanding and troubleshooting the code throughout the project.